rancher/docs/content/rancher/v2.x/en/catalog/globaldns/_index.md

 1. From the **Global View**, select **Tools > Global DNS Providers**.
 1. To add a provider, choose from the available provider options and configure the Global DNS Provider with necessary credentials and an optional domain.
-1. (Optional) Add additional users so they could  use the provider when creating Globel DNS entries as well as manage the Global DNS provider.
+1. (Optional) Add additional users so they could  use the provider when creating Global DNS entries as well as manage the Global DNS provider.

 {{% accordion id="route53" label="Route53" %}}
 1. Enter a **Name** for the provider.